divyanshu3020/To-do-APP/README.md

 Open **Git Bash** or **Terminal**, then run:

     -git clone <repository_url>

--"Replace <repository_url> with the actual URL of your GitHub repository."
+"Replace <repository_url> with the actual URL of your GitHub repository."

 ### 2️⃣ Navigate to the Project Directory

-    -cd to-do-app
+    cd to-do-app

 ### 3️⃣ Install Dependencies